Pilotwings 64: Development

 As Nintendo was in charge of its actual game design, they dictated the aircraft and characters that would be present in the game.
 The six playable pilots in Pilotwings 64 are all named after various birds.
 The character Lark is modeled after Nester, a mascot for the North American Nintendo Power magazine.
 The female character Robin is called "Hooter" in the Japanese version.

-The soundtrack for Pilotwings 64 was composed by Dan Hess with Akito Nakatsuka as arranger.
-According to Hess, Nakatsuka did not participate in the making of the game's music despite his credit.
+The soundtrack for Pilotwings 64 was composed by Dan Hess.
+While Akito Nakatsuka is credited for "sound arrangement", Hess has stated that Nakatsuka did not participate in arranging the game's music despite his credit.
 The tracks were produced to complement each level, such as a "soothing" jazz-inspired musical piece played during the exploratory Birdman mode.
+Hess found it challenging to communicate with EAD, due to cultural differences and language barriers.
+After writing numerous tracks that were rejected, he asked the team to provide reference songs.
 A CD soundtrack was released by Pony Canyon in Japan on December 16, 1996.

 Pilotwings 64 was one of thirteen Nintendo 64 games shown at Shoshinkai show in Tokyo in November 1995 when the console was first demonstrated to the public as the "Ultra 64".
 The game was later displayed at the Electronic Entertainment Expo (E3) in Los Angeles during May 1996.